 If the court makes a child support order or a “family support” order containing child support orders, both parties must complete and file with the court a “Child Support Case Registry Form” (Form FL-191)

 Serve The Wage Garnishment Order On Spouse’s Employer

 In divorce cases involving child or spousal support, the last step in the process is to serve your Order To Withhold Income For Child Support on your spouse’s employer so that the support can be withheld and paid on time, every time.

-If you feel you need the assistance of a family lawyer, you can request a referral to a pre-screened California lawyer specialized in divorce by submitting your case details online 24 hours a day.
-You will get a response within 15 minutes.
+If you feel you need the assistance of a family lawyer, you can request an unbiased and impartial referral to a pre-screened California lawyer specialized in divorce by submitting your case details online 24 hours a day.